 - Day schools, supplementary schools, and youth programs create social capital and professional networks that compound across generations

 Indian Americans.
-They are the highest-income ethnic group in the United States, with a median household income above $120,000 — nearly double the national median (Census Bureau, American Community Survey, 2022).
-This success is driven partly by selective immigration, but sustained by institutional infrastructure.
-Professional associations, business incubation networks, and a savings culture that prioritizes capital accumulation over consumption all play a role (Dhingra, Life Behind the Lobby, Stanford University Press, 2012).
+With a median household income above $120,000 — nearly double the national median — they stand as the highest-income ethnic group in the United States (Census Bureau, American Community Survey, 2022).
+Selective immigration helps explain part of this success, yet institutional infrastructure sustains it over time.
+Professional associations and business incubation networks contribute, as does a savings culture that prioritizes capital accumulation over consumption (Dhingra, Life Behind the Lobby, Stanford University Press, 2012).
 Indian American families invest in their children’s education at rates that exceed every other demographic group.
-They reinvest business profits within community networks at rates that accelerate wealth compounding.
+Business profits are reinvested inside community networks, speeding the pace of wealth compounding.

 None of this was done by government.
 All of it was done by the communities themselves, using their own resources, organized around their own institutions.